id-hkj/Sequence-Multiplayer/README.md

 Either download the release package, or the python files.
 To run it from the python files, you will require the following libraries:
 - pygame

-To run it from the python files, you will need to start the server by running 'server.py', then you can start the program by running 'main.py'.
-You will have to enter the server ip address, which is printed at the start of the server program.
+To run it from the python files, you will need to download the following files:
+- GUI_home.py
+- GUI_game.py
+- network.py
+- server.py
+- Red.png
+- Blue.png
+- (Green.png) - not yet necessary, but will be after Issue #5 is added
+- Sequence!!!.png
+- The 'Cards' folder (with all the images in it)

+To use it, just run the file 'GUI_home.py', then the rest should be self-explanatory.

+The release packages have an older version of this project.
-Running it from the release package is similar - you need to run 'server.exe' first, then you can run the main program.
+To run it from them, first run 'server.exe', then you can run the 'main.exe' to play the game.